Jaskaran-1914294/Donation-Website-TSF/README.md

 # Donation-Website-TSF
 Hello people,👋👋<br>

-This Repo Contains the task given to me dusinr my Internship with The Sparks Foundation .<br>
+This Repo Contains the task given to me during my Internship with The Sparks Foundation .<br>
 Here is the <a href="https://jaskaran-1914294.github.io/Donation-Website-TSF/">Link🔗🔗</a> to the website :)<br>
 It is fully responsive so you can try it in anny device.💻📱<br>
 Tech Stack used:-<br>